bryanmorganoverbey/weather-watcher/RASPBERRY_PI_SETUP.md

 ### xdotool not found

-If you see "xdotool: command not found", install it:
+If you see "xdotool: command not found" or "Unable to locate package xdotool":

+**Quick fix:**
 ```bash
 sudo apt-get update
 sudo apt-get install -y xdotool
 ```

+**If that doesn't work**, see [XDOTOOL_INSTALL.md](XDOTOOL_INSTALL.md) for detailed installation instructions including:
+- Enabling additional repositories
+- Installing from source
+- Alternative methods

+**Note:** The weather-watcher will still work without xdotool.
+The browser launches with `--start-fullscreen` flag, so you'll get a fullscreen experience. xdotool is only needed for automated F11 toggling.

 ### Browser crashes or freezes